raphaelquast/EOmaps/docs/api.rst

 |  Add imagery provided by WebMap services (ts, wms, wmts, xyz) to the map.

 |  :doc:`api_geodataframes`
-|  Add ``geopandas.GeoDataFrames`` to the map.
+|  Add vector geometries to the map.

 |  :doc:`api_annotations_markers_etc`
-|  Customize the map with markers, annotations, lines, logos etc.
+|  Add markers, annotations, lines, logos etc. to the map.

 |  :doc:`api_scalebar`
 |  Add a scalebar to the map.